FAIRmat-NFDI/pynxtools/docs/tutorial/build-a-reader.md

 ### Check your work

-Open a Python REPL in your project directory and run:
+Open a Python file in your project directory and run:

 ```python
 from pynxtools_simple.reader import SimpleReader